JIHOO97/Image-Classification-Competition/README.md

 Eval Accuracy (test) | Eval F1 score (test) | Eval Accuracy (final) | Eval F1 score (final)
 ------------ | ------------- | ------------- | -------------
 81.635 | 0.781 | 81.000 | 0.771

+## Grayscale images training
+**File name:** gray_scale_train.ipynb

+This file converts all the images into grayscale.
+However, the pretrained cnn models only accept their input in rgb channels.
+In order for the grayscale images to fit into the pretrained model, I had to change the input layer of the model.
+After all, the result was not as good as expected.

+## Cropped images training
+**File name:** train_cropped.ipynb

+This file crops only the face part of all the images.
+I saved the cropped images separately in "cropped images" folder.
+Resnet152 and different hyperparameters were tested using these images.
+After all, the result of this model was not as good as expected.

 ## References
 https://arxiv.org/pdf/1812.01187.pdf